-- 1 Click Start and click Control Panel. - 2 Click System and Maintenance. - 3 Under System and Maintenance, click Power Options.
-This takes you to the main Select a Power Plan window. - 4 In the Select A Power Plan window, you can change or modify power settings.
-To change the default settings for a plan: - 1 Click Start , and click Control Panel. - 2 Under Pick a category, click System and Maintenance. - 3 Under System and Maintenance, click Power Options.
+- 1 Click Start 🚳 and click Control Panel. - 2 Under Pick a category, click System and Maintenance. - 3 Under System and Maintenance, click Power Options. - 4 This takes you to the main Select a Power Plan window. - 5 In the Select A Power Plan window, you can change or modify power settings.

+To change the default settings for a plan:

+- 1 Click Start 🚳 and click Control Panel. - 2 Under Pick a category, click System and Maintenance. - 3 Under System and Maintenance, click Power Options.